Toby-Leeder/CSPFastpages/_posts/2022-11-15-binaryStuff.md

 ---
 title: Binary Math
-layout: default
+layout: post
-description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
+description: Binary stuff
 ---

 <!-- Hack 1: add a character display to text when 8 bits, determine if printable or not printable -->